danekshea/blockchain-migration-tool-backend/README.md

 ## Immediate to-do
 * Add intelligent gas estimation to the EVM minting side
+* Improve transaction confirmaton logic, there's issues where the confirmation on Polygon PoS for example can take over 10 minutes
 * Rectify variable shadowing

 ## Long-term to-do